waldemarhorwat/integer-roots/README.md

 # Computing Square Roots

 The basic Newton's method uses real numbers and produces an infinite series of approximations.
 Let's modify it to use only integer arithmetic to find integer square roots truncated towards 0.
 Later we'll show that we'll arrive at the exact answer in finitely many (in fact only log(log(*n*))) operations.
+A similar algorithm is described on [Wikipedia's entry on integer square roots](https://en.wikipedia.org/wiki/Integer_square_root) but without the detailed proof of correctness.

 # Square Root Algorithm